FBWeimer/sEMG/README.md

 This package it is under construction.
 Please, verify the archive 'example.py'.
 If you are using Google Colaboratory, feel free to clone this folder in Google Drive: https://drive.google.com/drive/folders/1PSeqxAp_wCSjmbn9lixxqKBGLs1LVlJ_?usp=sharing

-Consider read the database's institutional website, once there is more informative.
+Consider read the database's institutional website, as it is more informative.

 IEE database: https://www.ufrgs.br/ieelab/IEE_sEMG_db.php